jasandoval1/windev_training/dotnet/multimodule-assemblies/README.md

 }
 ```

-This first instance of assembly metdata is actually an assembly _reference_, as evidenced by the `extern` symbol, denoting that our own assembly references some type `mscorlib` assembly.
-Of course, we did not specify an assembly references on the commandline when we built this application, so where did this reference come from? `mscorlib` is the core assembly for the .NET Framework provided by Microsoft, and a reference to this assembly is always automatically included by the C# compiler.
+This first instance of assembly metdata is actually an assembly _reference_, as evidenced by the `extern` symbol, denoting that our own assembly references some type provided by `mscorlib` assembly.
+Of course, we did not specify any assembly references on the commandline when we built this application, so where did this reference come from? `mscorlib` is the core assembly for the .NET Framework provided by Microsoft, and a reference to this assembly is always automatically included by the C# compiler.
 This assembly contains many of the Framework Class Library types, including all of the primitive types such as `int` and `string` that we expect to be able to use in our applications without any additional ceremony.
 We didn't use any primitive types in our application directly, but we did invoke the `WriteLine` method of the `Console` class, implemented within the `System` namespace, which is provided by `mscorlib`.

 So this first instance of assembly metdata is actually an assembly reference, implying that the other instance of assembly metdata is the assembly manifest for our assembly.